JoelNiklaus/LegalDatasets/finetune/brazilian_court_decisions/README.md

 ### Data Instances

-The file format is jsonl and three data splits are present (train, validation and test).
+The file format is jsonl and three data splits are present (train, validation and test) for each configuration.

 ### Data Fields